shopifydevguy1-ops/shopify-section-generator-live/QUICK_START.md

 - Check database is running
 - Ensure schema is created

-### "Stripe checkout not working"
+### "PayMongo checkout not working"
-- Verify Stripe keys are correct
+- Verify PayMongo keys are correct
-- Check Price ID is set
+- Check PAYMONGO_PRO_AMOUNT is set (amount in cents)
 - Ensure webhook is configured

 ## Next Steps